nadasshawer/vortex-developer-tool/README.md

 * **lib/guard**: The system health and resource monitoring module.
 * **lib/ghost**: The background monitoring engine triggered via systemd.
 * **lib/github_setup**: The logic layer for Git initialization and remote connectivity.
+* **lib/docker**: The logic layer for Docker containerization (creates the Dockerfile, docker-compose.yaml, and .dockerignore files).
 * **lib/blueprints/**: Scripts for injecting Web, Node, C++, Python, and Express files.

 ---